-Sort your matters by size of risk, then review them to check:
+Sort your legal matters by size of risk, then review them to check:

-- Capacity.
 Where is the bulk of your work, and how is your work trending?
-If your team is drowning in small-risk matters, there may be opportunities to engage additional junior staff, a lower-priced firm or even a non-law firm vendor.
+If your in-house legal team is drowning in small-risk legal matters, there may be opportunities to engage additional junior staff, a lower-priced firm or even a non-law firm vendor.

-- Capability.
 Are your resources properly aligned according to risk profile?
-While you don’t want your most expensive law firms dedicated to small-risk matters, the opposite also is true: You don’t want the highest-exposure problems going to firms that may be ill-equipped to solve them or lack the institutional knowledge to advance the company’s goals.
+While you don’t want your most expensive law firms dedicated to small-risk legal matters, the opposite also is true.
+You don’t want the highest-exposure problems going to law firms that may be ill-equipped to solve them or lack the institutional knowledge to advance the company’s goals.

-- Cost.
-Are you assigning your lowest-risk matters to your most advanced litigators or your most expensive firms?
+Are you assigning your lowest-risk legal matters to your most advanced litigators or your most expensive firms?
 Get creative in the small- and medium-risk buckets with alternative fees, automation and more.

 How challenging is this work?

-Your work varies in complexity, from basic queris to international transactions.
-By monitoring matter complexity, you can proactively address (and improve) your resourcing, staffing and ROI.
+Your work varies in complexity, from basic queries to international transactions.
+By monitoring legal matter complexity, you can proactively address (and improve) your resourcing, staffing and ROI.

-For every matter, rate the complexity.
+For every legal matter your team is working on, rate the complexity.
 We like a scale of 1 to 10.
-As long as the members of your Legal Department can classify matters uniformly, the exact system is up to you.
+As long as the members of your in-house Legal Department can classify matters uniformly, the exact system is up to you.

-Once matters are categorized, start to examine them:
+Once legal matters are categorized, start to examine them:

-- For simple matters, look to see what could be automated, eliminated or outsourced – the more of these you move off your plate, the more time you will have for the work that truly needs your expertise.
+- For simple legal matters, look to see what could be automated, eliminated or outsourced – the more of these you move off your plate, the more time you will have for the work that truly needs your expertise

 What is the strategic value of this work?